junxit/us-congress-bills-114/metadata.md

 - 2016-11-14 — Placed on the Union Calendar, Calendar No. 629.
 - 2016-11-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-805.
 - 2016-11-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-805.
+- 2016-11-15 — Received in the Senate.
+- 2016-11-16 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 668.